mossprescott/spelling-bee/README.md

 get in touch and I can help you get started.

+## UI

+Some things about the UI that might not be obvious:

+A player's score "bubble" is filled with a solid color if they have found at least one pangram.

+The number in the main, colored score bubble for the player is the score for all of the words found by the player so far.
+A number like "+7" in the grey bubble to the right of it is the number of points needed to reach the next level.

+The last bubble is filled when the player reaches the "Genius" score for the day.
+If the player finds all possible words, the bubble turns yellow (and the secret "Queen Bee" level is shown.)

+### Friend and Group Scores

+The server keeps track of a set of friends for each player.
+When authenticated, the current player's score and each friend's score is shown below the word list.

+Score bubbles for each friend work just like the main score display, except that the total score shown is shown to the right of the bubbles to make it easier to read.
+Note: the score shown is each players' actual total score, including words they found which are not shown anywhere in the UI (because the current player  hasn't found them.)

+The name and score of the current player (that's you!) are shown in **bold**.
+Otherwise it just shows the same score as appears at the top of the page.

+When a number appears in parens after a friend's score, it shows the points that friend has earned for words which you do *not* have.
+For example, if a friend has found all the words you have, but also has one additional 5-letter word that you don't, "(5)" will be shown.

+The last row of scores shows the score for the whole ***Group***, which is the total point value of all words found by the player and any of the friends.
+The maximum score possible for the day is also shown on the right.

+The "Group" score bubble is filled if *every* pangram has been found by *someone* in the group.
+That is, on days when more than one pangram is available, the Group score bubble remains unfilled as long as there is a pangram that no one has found yet.
+Note: this is a clue; there would otherwise be no way to tell whether another pangram is available.

 ## Backend

 This repo provides a UI for playing.
 It requires a backend that provides the letters each day,